Magnetic States of Graphene Proximitized Kitaev Materials: Summary and Discussion

 We analyze the coupled bilayer within a mean-field framework by considering the effect of interlayer hybridization as a weak perturbation.
 For \ce{RuCl_3} the hybridization energy scale is estimated to be $w \sim 10$ meV, smaller than the bandwidth of either material.
 We argue that its influence on electronic properties is sensitive primarily to the presence or absence of intersections between the Fermi surfaces of the two materials when the magnetic material Fermi surface is plotted in an extended-zone scheme as in Fig.~\ref{fig_FS}.
 Intersections between Fermi surfaces will always suppress the graphene conductivity, and in the case of spin-aligned magnetic insulators, make it spin-dependent.
 Intersections occur for both zigzag and $\sqrt{3} \times \sqrt{3}$ states of \ce{RuCl_3} over certain ranges of relative orientation angle between the two layers.
 In the zigzag case both spin channels of graphene are gapped.
 Spin-splittings $\delta \epsilon \lesssim w$ occur only at those points in momentum space where strong hybridization occurs.
 Upon moving away from band crossing points, the symmetries of the isolated layers are gradually recovered and the spin-splitting is very small.
 On the other hand for out-of-plane spin-aligned magnetic configurations, weak exchange splitting occurs throughout momentum space.
 In the case of \ce{RuCl_3}, these weakly momentum dependent exchange splittings are the main consequence of hybridization since Fermi surface intersections do not occur.

 We have discussed mainly the influence of coupling between layers on lateral transport within the graphene layers, but our theory can also be used to address vertical transport.
 However, it may not be clear exactly how this quantity is best measured because it may be difficult to contact the magnetic insulator layers.
 The more interesting observable is, perhaps, transport between graphene layers through a magnetic layer.
 For both vertical and lateral transports, fabrication of graphene/magnetic-insulator devices with {\it in situ} twist-angle-control \cite{ribeiro-palau2018twistable,inbar2023quantum} would greatly enhance the power of transport probes, because it would allow the Fermi surface of the magnetic insulator to be mapped out.
-Our study motivates further theoretical work that focuses on intralayer and tunneling transport signatures distinguishing between ordered and spin-liquid magnetic states and between Fermi liquid and non-Fermi-liquid doped Mott insulators.
-Interesting future directions also include explorations on how transport properties of graphene can probe the magnons of ordered states \cite{yang2023magnetic} and the magnetic polarons of the doped Mott-insulating states of substrate.